Vehicle excise duty: 1990s

-Emissions ratings tax
+2001 onwards: incentives for lower emissions

 During the 1990s, political arguments were put forward for the abolition of VED.
 Among the proposals was a suggestion that VED could be replaced by increased fuel duty as an incentive for consumers to purchase vehicles with lower emission ratings.
 The proposal was politically unappealing, as it would increase costs for businesses and for people living in rural areas.
 Rather than abolish VED, the Labour government under Tony Blair introduced a new system for calculating of VED that was linked explicitly with a vehicle's carbon emissions ratings, as a means for vehicle emissions control.
-Since then, VED was levied in a system of tax bands based on CO2 ratings.
+Since March 2001, VED for cars has been levied in a system of tax bands based on CO2 ratings.

-In the pre-budget report of 27 November 2001 the Government announced that VED for HGVs could be replaced, by a new tax based on distance travelled, the Lorry Road-User Charge (LRUC).
-At the same time, the rate of fuel duty would be cut for such vehicles.
-As at the start of 2007 this scheme is still at a proposal stage and no indicated start date has been given.
-The primary aim of the proposed change was that HGVs from the UK and the continent would pay exactly the same to use British roads (removing the ability of foreign vehicles to pay no UK tax).
-However, it was also expected that the tax would be used to influence routes taken (charging lower rates to use motorways), reduce congestion (by varying the charge with time of day), and encourage low emissions ratings vehicles.

 In tax year 2002–2003, it is estimated that evasion of the tax equated to a loss to the Exchequer of £206 million.
 In an attempt to reduce this, from 2004 an automatic £80 penalty (halved if paid within 28 days) is issued by the DVLA computer for failure to pay the tax within one month of expiry.
 A maximum fine of £1,000 applies for failure to pay the tax, though in practice fines are normally much lower.